 Your ballot papers should have arrived – look out for a white A4 envelope with the UCU logo.
-If you can’t find it, request a new one at www.ucu.org.uk/ballotrequest For queries about the ballot process please check our ballots FAQ.
+If you can’t find it, request a new one at www.ucu.org.uk/ballotrequest (deadline Wednesday 23 October 12 noon).
+For queries about the ballot process please check our ballots FAQ.

-Please vote now – don’t let that envelope disappear under piles on your desk!
+Please vote – don’t let that envelope disappear under the piles on your desk!
 It’s really important to have your democratic say, and your union needs to know what you think.

 The two disputes are linked.
 Inequality and casualisation in employment lead to inequality in retirement.
 Pay stagnation will reduce our incomes in retirement as well as squeezing us right now.
 Increased pension contributions mostly wipe out the tiny pay increase that has been imposed.

 We were not impressed by the employers response to our annual pay and conditions claim.
 Pay inequality, casualisation, and excessive workloads are all significant problems at Leeds, as elsewhere.
 We had hoped that this year, the employers’ side (represented by UCEA) would negotiate sensible national agreements on these issues which matter so much to staff, often more so than pay.
 This has not happened – they were unwilling to discuss these issues meaningfully.
 On pay, the offer is yet another below inflation pay rise.
 More here.

 For a really clear explanation of the issues around pay, watch this video by Robyn Orfitelli, UCU UK pay negotiator: